Ironbridge Museums

 This has been made possible thanks to £9 million investment provided by the Department for Culture, Media and Sport (DCMS).
 We are also grateful to The National Lottery Heritage Fund and Arts Council England for funding and ongoing support throughout the process.

-Our goal is to grow the number of people that visit Ironbridge Gorge’s museums, tackle the barriers that often prevent people from engaging with heritage and continue and deepen the site’s strong appeal for families through events, programming and storytelling that bring its unique history to life.
+Our goal is to grow the number of people that visit Ironbridge Gorge’s sites, tackle the barriers that often prevent people from engaging with heritage and continue and deepen the site’s strong appeal for families through events, programming and storytelling that bring its unique history to life.

 Ironbridge Gorge is widely regarded as the birthplace of the industrial revolution, which paved the way for the scientific and technological innovation that defines our world today.
 The site is an example of British ingenuity, a source of immense national and community pride and a distinct and much-loved icon of our shared heritage.
 I cannot think of something more at home in the National Trust's care - an institution built to protect and preserve the things our nation loves on behalf of everyone, everywhere.